Fife Coast Railway: The Anstruther and St Andrews Railway authorised

 By this time (actually in 1877) the North British Railway had taken over both the St Andrews Railway (from Leuchars) and the Leven and East of Fife Railway.

 In February 1880 after a considerable controversy over the route of the line, and particularly the location of the St Andrews station and whether the line should link up with the St Andrews Railway there, the matter seemed to be settled.
 A working agreement with the North British Railway was negotiated (giving them 50% of gross receipts), and the matter went to Parliament.
-The Anstruther and St Andrews Railway was authorised by Act of Parliament on 26 August 1880.
+The Anstruther and St Andrews Railway was authorised by act of Parliament, the Anstruther and St. Andrews Railway Act 1880 (43 & 44 Vict. c. clxxx) on 26 August 1880.
 The share capital was to be £57,000; a new through station was required at Anstruther, and there would be a terminus at St Andrews in the Argyle district.

 A contract was let on 7 January 1881 to John Coghill and Sons in the amount of £37,698 exclusive of permanent way, a lower price than expected.
 At first the works proceeded as expected, but the following year it was obvious that Coghill and Sons had over-reached themselves and were bankrupt in August 1882.
 The Company resolved to continue the works themselves.

 In November 1882 it was announced that a railway connecting the Anstruther line and the St Andrews Railway at St Andrews was to be built.
-The North British Railway was to fund the work, which would include providing a new through station, and it would get free use of the new Joint station.
-This was authorised by Parliament on 16 July 1883.
+The North British Railway was to fund the work, which would include providing a new through station, and it would get free use of the new joint station.
+This was authorised by the Anstruther and St. Andrews Railway Act 1883 (46 & 47 Vict. c. c) on 16 July 1883.